Goutham-Senthil/ViT-ABC-for-detection-of-diseases-in-plant-leaves/README.md

 ## Project Structure

-- `new - Copy.ipynb`: The main Jupyter notebook containing the code for data processing, model training, and evaluation.
+- `ViT_ABC.ipynb`: The main Jupyter notebook containing the code for data processing, model training, and evaluation.
 - `requirements.txt`: List of dependencies required for the project.